ClinicalPlatform/lita-reviewer-lotto-cheating/README.md

 generate access token on github form [here](https://github.com/settings/tokens/new) with following scopes:

-- [ ] repo (check it if you want also to access private repositories)
+- [ ] repo (check this if you want also to access private repositories)
   - [x] repo:status
   - [x] public_repo